 Inspired by her visit to the Ann Wigmore Institute, Soria brought the gourmet raw vegan cuisine home.
 Starting with teaching classes around the country and authoring several books, she founded the Living Light Culinary Art Institute in Northern California in 1998.
 This institute has since trained many top chefs around the world and offers a variety of culinary courses and certifications along with an in-depth science of raw food nutrition program.
 Together with husband Ladermann, she owns 3 other eco-friendly, raw vegan businesses - the Living Light Inn, Cafe, and Marketplace.
 Here is her Youtube channel.

 What I found most exhilarating about Soria that evening was her strive to empower every individual by disseminating her knowledge and sharing her personal experience with the raw vegan food philosophy.
 Her staunch belief that each one of us in her audience had the potential to steer our own small communities towards a healthier lifestyle, and thereby reverse the health crises of our nation, was quite encouraging.
 She put in words my unspoken intentions behind authoring this blog.
 Still running marathons and practicing skills from her three black belts in karate at the age of more than 60 - that few in her family even lived to see(!) - it was a marvel to listen to the accomplishments, ambitions, and hopes of this petite woman.

 Moving on to healthy eating habits, Cherie started with the general advice from all raw foodists:

 - Avoid cooking foods at very high temperatures as that renders the food essentially dead.
-See my earlier post for details on this.
+See my earlier post on why we should eat our foods raw.

 - Avoid eating foods devoid of all nutrition (e.g., fried foods or even those that have a lot of oil in them, like roasted nuts, chips, etc., pasta, white flour and other products containing gluten that causes inflammation).